Nusdeh Yoh - Our Story Begins…

 And so it goes . . .

 Our school is a welcoming home for all children from all backgrounds.
-Our home is Lheidli T'enneh territory, the place where the rivers meet.
+Our home is Lheidli T'enneh lands, the place where the rivers meet.
 We celebrate our living aboriginal cultures and the strengths and values that they hold.
 We value our culture and language, quality education, and our children and families.

 Lheidli means the place where the rivers meet and flow together.
 We the people of this place are Dakelh, or those who travel by boat.
 Lheidli has always been a gathering and meeting place.
 A place where people are welcomed, relationships built, trade and commerce grown, and children cared for.
 Much has changed over the years and we've overcome many challenges but this spirit in the land and this place is still alive and well.